DLR-VF/UrMoAC/docs/mkdocs/OutputFormats.md

 | dist | real | The distance between the object and the edge |
 | conn | LINESTRING | A geometrical representation of the connection between the object and the position on the edge it is mapped to |

-The geometry always contains of a line between two points &mdash; the origin or respectively the destination position and the position on the network this origin / destination is mapped to.
+The geometry is always contains a line between two points &mdash; the origin or respectively the destination position and the position on the network this origin / destination is mapped to.

 When writing to a file, these attributes are stored in a single line, separated by &lsquo;;&rsquo;.
 The geometry is represented as `x1;y1;x2;y2` within the csv output.